 Whatever the case might be, there are a few key requirements that everyone who wants to know how to be a graphic designer should be aware of.
 If you’re one of the people who want to start their careers in the field of graphic design - great!
 You’ve come to the right place!

 Describing the Profession

-So then, let’s begin this tutorial by describing graphic design from a career path perspective.
-Even though you might already know some of the fundamental information about this profession, it will be a nice refresh before we begin talking about all of the main criteria for becoming a graphic designer.
+So then, what is graphic design from a career path perspective?
+Even though you might already know some of the fundamental information about this profession, it good to have a nice refresh before we begin talking about all of the main criteria for becoming a graphic designer.

 First and foremost, graphic design is a creative profession.
 As the name implies, graphic designers are tasked to create specific, on-demand designs.
 These designs usually involve website layouts, posters, interface specifics, and so on.
 As you can probably tell, the profession involves a wide spectrum of possible tasks - they usually depend on the company that the designer works for.

 A big part of how to become a graphic designer is understanding, that you’ll have two big options work-wise: either you work in a company, or as a freelancer.
 This is one of the main perks of the specialty – you can choose whether you want to be a part of a team or work solo.
 Because of this, you might notice that some of the requirements differ when we start talking about the essential graphic design skills – but more on that later.